joshwlewis/rfcs/text/0000-hostname-process-types.md

 > MUST only contain numbers, letters, and the characters ., \_, and -.

-While RFC1123 uses a stricter syntax with these notable differences:
+While RFC 1123 uses a stricter syntax with these notable differences:

 - Underscores (`_`) are not allowed
 - Periods (`.`) are not allowed